fHudek/freeCell/README.md

 - better written utils
 - graphics(even it was not required)

+What could have been added:
+- counter
+- time
+- undo(history)
+- possibility to choose from pre loaded shuffles

 If you have any questions don't hesitate to contact me.